Demographics of Dallas–Fort Worth: White and European Americans

-Middle Easterners
+Middle-Eastern Americans

 Arabs

-There are approximately 275,000 Arab-Americans around Dallas County, with many of them coming from countries such as Egypt, Iraq, Syria, Lebanon, Palestine, Jordan, Morocco, Algeria, Tunisia, Yemen, etc.

-The Roman Catholic Diocese of Dallas maintains a Lebanese Maronite Christian mission at Our Lady of Lebanon in Lewisville, established in 1990; as well as the St. Basil the Great Byzantine Catholic Church in Irving, established in 1983.
+There are approximately 275,000 Arab-Americans around Dallas County, with many of them coming from countries such as Egypt, Iraq, Syria, Lebanon, Palestine, Jordan, Morocco, Algeria, Tunisia, Yemen, etc. The Roman Catholic Diocese of Dallas maintains a Lebanese Maronite Christian mission at Our Lady of Lebanon in Lewisville, established in 1990; as well as the St. Basil the Great Byzantine Catholic Church in Irving, established in 1983.

-As of 2008, the number of people of Egyptian heritage was about 5,000 to 10,000 in the DFW area.
+As of 2008, the number of people of Egyptian heritage was about 5,000 to 10,000 in the Metroplex area.

 Iranians

-According to the 2000 Census, the Dallas-Fort Worth metroplex has about 5,000 Iranians.
-The city’s Iranian community was large and influential enough to host US Secretary of State Mike Pompeo for a private visit in April 2019.
-Most Iranians in the DFW area reside in the Plano-Frisco-Allen-McKinney areas north of Dallas although there are several near Arlington.
+According to the 2000 census, the Dallas–Fort Worth metroplex had about 6,000 people of Iranian descent.
+This number has since increased to around 30,000.
+Plano's Iranian community was large and influential enough to host U.S. Secretary of State Mike Pompeo for a private visit in April 2019.
+Most Iranians in the DFW area reside in the Plano–Frisco–Allen–McKinney areas north of Dallas although there are several near Arlington in the Mid-Cities region.

 Kurds

 There are roughly around 8,000 Kurds in the Dallas-Fort Worth metroplex, with many of them residing around the northern suburbs, especially around Plano.
 There is also a sizeable Kurdish community around Arlington.
-Most of them came as refugees from Iraq although there are also Iranian, Syrian and Turkish Kurds in the metroplex.
+Most of them came as refugees from Iraq although there are also Iranian, Syrian and Turkish Kurds in the Metroplex.

-Hispanics and Latinos
+Hispanics and Latino Americans

 Mexicans

 Dallas–Fort Worth has one of the largest Mexican-American communities in the United States.
-In 2002, it was reported that Mexican-Americans make up 80% of Hispanic and Latinos in Dallas-Fort Worth.
-There are many Mexican restaurants, taco stands, grocery stores, etc in Dallas-Fort Worth and there is also a pizza chain called Pizza Patron that is very popular amongst Mexican-Americans.
-There are concentrations of Mexican-Americans in Oak Cliff, West Dallas and Arlington.
-As of the 2000 U.S. Census, 63% of the ethnic Mexicans in Dallas County resided in the Dallas city limits.
+In 2002, it was reported that Mexican-Americans make up 80% of Hispanic and Latinos in Dallas–Fort Worth.
+There are many Mexican restaurants, taco stands, grocery stores, etc. in Dallas-Fort Worth and there is also a pizza chain called Pizza Patron that is very popular amongst Mexican-Americans.
+There are concentrations of Mexican Americans in Oak Cliff, West Dallas and Arlington.
+As of the 2000 U.S. census, 63% of the ethnic Mexicans in Dallas County resided in the Dallas city limits.

 Salvadorans

-As of 2009, Salvadoran Americans are the second largest Hispanic and Latino ethnic group in DFW.
-They often settle in the same areas occupied by Mexican-Americans.
-In 2000, of the Salvadorans in Dallas County, 47% are in the City of Dallas.
+As of 2009, Salvadoran Americans were the second largest Hispanic and Latino ethnic group in DFW.
+They often settled in the same areas occupied by Mexican-Americans.
+In 2000, of the Salvadorans in Dallas County, 47% were in the city of Dallas.
 That year, 3.6% of the foreign-born in Dallas were from El Salvador.
 There is a small Salvadoran settlement in East Dallas.
 As of 2009, in Irving the Salvadoran-origin people are 11.8% of those born outside of the United States; this percentage is larger than the average percentage of Salvadorans in Dallas–Fort Worth area cities.
 There are also Salvadoran populations in Farmers Branch and Garland.

 In the 1990s the number of people of Salvadoran origins increased by 172%.
 As of 2009, many Salvadorans work legally in the U.S. due to their "Temporary Protected Status".
 The Consulate of El Salvador is in central Dallas.